 During the first quarter of 2018 ANCA is hosting a series of Masterclasses in various chapters.
 ANCA is delighted that Karen Grylls will be visiting from New Zealand and will be joined by talented local clinicians to conduct a number of Masterclasses and workshops.

 2018 ANCA Conducting Masterclasses are proudly supported by Tour Time

 The Masterclasses being in Brisbane on February 16 & 17 (Karen Grylls and Jodie Spooner Ryan) followed by Perth for February 23 & 24 (Karen Grylls), South Australia 24 March (Jenny Mathers) and Victoria 4 & 5 April (Karen Grylls and with Debra Shearer- Dirié) and finishing in New South Wales 6-8 April (Karen Grylls).
-Please scroll down to see what's planned for state.
+Please click on the links below to see what's planned for the states, and read about the presenters.
 As the details of various events are confirmed and registrations open, links to these will be added.